-River of Redemption: Almanac of Life on the Anacostia Signed copies available for pre-order. $35 + shipping.
-Book scheduled for release Fall 2018.
+River of Redemption: Almanac of Life on the Anacostia Signed copies available. $37 + shipping.
 (Click on the book cover to order.)
-Pre-orders will be shipped as soon as the title is released.

 Incorporating seven years of photography and research, Krista Schlyer portrays life along the Anacostia River, a Washington, DC, waterway rich in history and biodiversity that nonetheless lingered for years in obscurity and neglect in our nation’s capital–a reality that has earned it the nickname the forgotten river.
 River of Redemption offers an experience of the Anacostia that reveals its eons of natural history, centuries of destruction, and decades of restoration efforts.
 Inspired by Aldo Leopold’s classic book, A Sand County Almanac, Krista Schlyer evokes a consciousness of time and place, taking readers through the seasons in the watershed as well as through the river’s complex history and ecology.